NWPU-903PR/DGMP/README.md

 The probability of each gene is non-cancer driver gene (the first column) or cancer driver gene (the second column) have been stored in 'logits', and the mean accuracy of 5-CV are in 'acc'

 ## License

-DiGCN is released under the MIT License.
+DGMP is released under the MIT License.
 See the LICENSE file for more details.

 ## Acknowledgements